logdna/logdna-agent-v2/docs/MACOS.md

-# Mezmo Agent on MACOS
+# Mezmo Agent on macOS

 The Mezmo Agent for mac collects log data from your mac environment.
 The agent is available on brew.